 Publish an Article

 Want to join the debate?We welcome submissions from students and professionals of all backgrounds within one of our seven topic areas.
 Before submitting, please read our mission statement and our five-step review process below.
 This process helps us achieve a common standard for all articles and provides you with valuable feedback on your writing.
-From submitting until publishing your article, the process will take about four to six weeks.
+From submitting until publishing your article, the process will take about eight to twelve weeks.
 Send your submissions and questions to us at firstname.lastname@example.org.

 All articles must meet our basic requirements before being passed on to peer reviewers.

 Article: 900 words (excluding references).

 Summary: for the main page (max.
 50 words).

 Argument: State your argument in one sentence in your introduction.

 Policy recommendations: finish with policy recommendations or a clear argument linked to a current issue.

 References: At least 5 references in Chicago Style endnotes.

 Biography: State where you work or study and your research interests in a separate document (max.
 50 words).